cs4s/intro-2018/index.md

 If you would like to use any of the workshop materials in your classroom, or if you would like modify them in any way, you are welcome to do so, provided you acknowledge the original source(s).
 We have also included links to extra resources on the [Resources]( {{ site.baseurl | append: site.resources_path }} ) page and a [Glossary]( {{ site.baseurl | append: site.glossary_path }} ) page with a list of key terms and their definitions.

-The following activities were developed for this workshop and are licenced under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"}:

 ## Future CS4S Events